JJ/granada-off/text/snow.md

 Be aware that, as the instructions say, *there is no water along the way*.
 One can imagine the snowmen drinking from their own medicine.
-Or having a hard time on the way up if they forgot the water jugs and imagining names for the places they were going through.
+Or having a hard time on the way up if they forgot the water jugs and then imagining names for the places they were going through just out of thirst.

 The end of the snowmen arrived in 1920, when electricity allowed the creation of ice factories, the first one in 1922.
 Although after some